General mixed lattices: Abstract

 \section{Abstract}

 A mixed lattice is a lattice-type structure consisting of a set with two partial orderings, and generalizing the notion of a lattice.
 Mixed lattice theory has previously been studied in various algebraic structures, such as groups and semigroups, while the more general notion of a mixed lattice remains unexplored.
-In this paper, we study the fundamental properties of mixed lattices and their relationships, and establish the equivalence of the one-sided associative, distributive and modular laws in mixed lattices.
+In this paper, we study the fundamental properties of mixed lattices and the relationships between the various properties, such as the one-sided associative, distributive and modular laws.
 We also give an alternative definition of mixed lattices and mixed lattice groups as non-commutative and non-associative algebras satisfying a certain set of postulates.
 The algebraic and the order-theoretic definitions are then shown to be equivalent.